Skip to main content

 Qualitative testing vs quantitative fit testing

-When conducting a fit test, there are two ways to identify if the seal of the respirator is functional or not.
+When conducting a fit test, there are currently two ways to perform the test:

-• Qualitative fit testing is highly dependent on the sense of taste or smell using respirator fit testing agents, which means that the results can be subjective and manipulated.
+• Qualitative Fit Testing which is highly dependent on the test subject’s sense of taste or smell using specific respirator fit testing agents.
+This, of course, means that the results are completely subjective and can be manipulated.

-• Quantitative fit testing is a more accurate and data-driven approach that uses metrics to gauge the fit of the respirator.
+• Quantitative fit testing is a more accurate and completely data-driven approach that uses defensible physical metrics to gauge the fit of the respirator.

 • Half-face masks